 The Metro Nashville Christmas tree at Public Square Park is synonymous with the city during the holidays.
 In an annual tradition, a massive Norway Spruce is covered with over 5000 LED lights ahead of its stint on display downtown.

-The annual lighting ceremony is a popular Nashville Christmas event with choir performances and an appearance by Santa.
+The annual lighting ceremony, which takes place December 5 at 6pm, is a popular event with choir performances and an appearance by Santa.
 Local food trucks ensure there is plenty of delicious food for attendees to enjoy.

 Take a ride on the North Pole Express

-One of the highlights of Christmas in Nashville is the North Pole Express Train Ride.
-This two-hour round trip from Nashville to Lebanon is filled with lovely scenery and accompanied by Victorian Carolers and visits from Santa and his elves.
+The unmissable North Pole Express Train Ride is a 2-hour round trip from Nashville to Lebanon.
+It’s filled with lovely scenery and accompanied by Victorian Carolers and visits from Santa and his elves.

-The restored classic train, which is decorated for the season, leaves from the Tennessee Central Railway Museum.
+The restored, decorated train leaves from the Tennessee Central Railway Museum.
 Hot chocolate and other holiday treats are available along the ride, which makes a delightful outing whether you’re looking for something fun to do with the whole family or a romantic date idea.
+There are five journeys between November 22 and December 20, 2025.

 Experience the FrankTown Festival of Lights